By John O'Hare, Co-Founder, Pedors Shoes

 If you are suffering with one or a combination of these conditions, you will need shoes designed to accommodate these foot issues.

 Features to look out for are:

 If you have very swollen feet, edema or lymphedema you will need to be on the lookout for shoes with all of the above features, but also that are available in XX-Wide (4E) or XXX-Wide (6E) widths, such as these shoes below.
-More can found in our Shoes For Lymphedema product section.
+Read our shoes for swollen feet guide here.